Decaded/CSV-Chaos-Tamer/README.md

 ### Reporting bugs

 Use the issue template (`.github/ISSUE_TEMPLATE/bug_report.md`).
-The CLI and web panel can generate a **pre-filled report** for you — on any build failure, the diagnostics block in the web panel and the terminal output include a "open a pre-filled bug report" link with the failure details, environment, and last console lines.
+The CLI and web panel can generate a **pre-filled report** for you — on any build failure, the diagnostics block in the web panel and the terminal output include an "open a pre-filled bug report" link with the failure details, environment, and last console lines.
 Paste whatever it does not include.

 ### Before opening a PR